-Installations, systems and equipment shall be designed in the most robust and simple manner possible and such that maintenance.
+Installations, systems and equipment shall be designed in the most robust and simple manner possible and such that

-- a) the possibility for human error is limited, - b) they can be operated, tested and maintained without risk to the personnel and with the lowest possible risk of pollution, - c) they are suitable for use and able to withstand the loads/actions they can be exposed to during operation.
-Installations, systems and equipment shall be marked so as to facilitate safe operation and proper
+- a) the possibility for human error is limited, - b) they can be operated, tested and maintained with the lowest possible risk with regard to personnel and pollution, - c) they are suitable for use and able to withstand the loads they can be exposed to during operation.

+Installations, systems and equipment shall be marked so as to facilitate safe operation and proper maintenance.